KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 are analyzed, and information needs and usage contexts are clarified.

-As part of this approach, **style guides, terminology standards, and writing conventions** are defined early to ensure consistent UI naming, tone, and structure across all documentation (steps 3).
+As part of this approach, **style guides, terminology standards, and writing conventions** are defined early to ensure consistent UI naming, tone, and structure across all documentation (step 3).
 Global style guides and project-specific glossaries support consistency, content reuse, and long-term maintainability.